masterchess33/unit_converter/README.md

 ## Units availability

-Currently the following unis are available for convertion:
+Currently the following unis are available for conversion:

 ### Distance